John McDonough (businessman): Career

 McDonough started his career at Massey Ferguson.
 He joined Johnson Controls in 1991, as UK managing director, Automotive Systems Group (ASG), rising to vice president, integrated facilities management, Europe, the Middle East and Africa, and a member of the senior management team, until his appointment as Carillion CEO.

-McDonough was CEO of Carillion from January 2001 to December 2011 and has been blamed for the company's switch of focus from construction to services.
+McDonough was CEO of Carillion from January 2001 to December 2011 and he led the company's transition of focus from construction to services.
 He retired in December 2011, having reached the age of 60, and was succeeded as CEO by the chief operating officer, Richard Howson.

-McDonough is chairman of Vesuvius Group SA, since October 2012, a past chairman of the CBI's Construction Council (2008-2011) and vice-chairman of the CBI's Public Services' Strategy Board.
-He has been chairman of Sunbird Group since September 2014.
+McDonough was chairman of the CBI's Construction Council from 2008 to 2011 and vice-chairman of the CBI's Public Services' Strategy Board.
+He was also chairman of Vesuvius, an engineered ceramics company, from October 2012 to April 2022, and of Sunbird Group, a construction services business operating in East Africa, from September 2014 to August 2022.

+Death

+McDonough died on 17 September 2023, at the age of 71.

 Honours

 McDonough was appointed a CBE in 2011, for services to industry.